scm-manager/website/content/posts/2020-11-20-scm-manager-2-10-0/index.md

 ## Pull Request Validation
 Using the [SCM-Review-Plugin](https://www.scm-manager.org/plugins/scm-review-plugin/) the SCM-Manager supports working with pull requests.
-We improved the validation and performance for creation of new pull requests.
+We improved the validation and performance for the creation of new pull requests.
-Now you will be immediately informed if your selected options for your new pull request are invalid.
+Now you will be immediately informed if your selected branches for your new pull request are invalid.

 ![Pull Request Validation](assets/pull_request_validation.png)